holy-parmesan/Dupligate/README.md

 # Dupligate
-Duplicati + Powergate CLI for Encrypted, Incremental &amp; Scheduled File Backups to the Filecoin and IPFS Network
+Duplicati CLI + Powergate CLI for Encrypted, Incremental &amp; Scheduled File Backups to the Filecoin and IPFS Network